21-ways/21-ways.github.io/ch4-05-down-the-rabbit-hole.md

 ### Through the Looking Glass

-After writing 21 Lessons, I wrote some articles and essays to explore a few of Bitcoin's aspects further.
+After writing 21 Ways, I wrote some articles and essays to explore a few of Bitcoin's aspects further.
 These articles are marked by an 🔍.

 I am currently working on my second book, [21 Ways](http://21waysbook.com/).